alex-monti3486/alex-monti3486.github.io/en/projets.md

 <p align="justify"> Here you will find my various personal and academic projects completed during my studies. </p>

 ### [High School Graduation Math Exam Topics – Standard Level: With Detailed Solutions](https://www.amazon.fr/Sujets-dexamen-maturité-gymnasiale-standard/dp/B093RV4VQZ)
-<p align="justify"> This book is a collection of exercises taken from standard-level high school graduation mathematics exams.
+<p align="justify"> This book, created in collaboration with Romain Marion and the Kaizen Classroom Association, is a collection of exercises taken from standard-level high school graduation mathematics exams.
 It contains thirty exercises and covers topics such as functions, geometry, and probability.
 It comes with detailed solutions that explain each calculation so that students can easily follow the underlying reasoning and, most importantly, internalize the solutions to become more independent during their revision. </p>

 ### [[Projet de Master] Application of the information-theoretic clustering to the discrete choice](/projects/final-report-PDM.pdf)